apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Missing Florida mom found dead in estranged husband's storage unit**
+**Live coverage: SpaceX Falcon 9 to launch 22 Starlink satellites from California – Spaceflight Now**

-You can read more about it [here](https://www.nbcnews.com/news/us-news/missing-florida-mom-found-dead-estranged-husbands-storage-unit-rcna125928).
+You can read more about it [here](https://spaceflightnow.com/2023/11/20/live-coverage-spacex-falcon-9-to-launch-22-starlink-satellites-from-california/).

 ## Requirements
 - Python 3.8